code-rush/news-aggregator-service/README.md

 To improve accuracy, we could implement either one or in combination of the following:
 1. Use Natural Language Processing (NLP) libraries to perform named entity recognition, which can more reliably identify location names and classifying documents into topics.
 2. Implement context-aware parsing to distinguish between state names used in legislative contexts and other mentions.
-3. Utilize the sources parameter in the API request to focus on state-specific news sources, which may improve the relevance of results
-4. Employ a scoring system that weighs multiple factors (e.g., frequency of state mention, presence in title vs. description) to determine the most likely state for each article.